Dolphin Encounter Wins Tour of the Season

-At the conclusion of the day’s events, both the ship’s officers, the Galindos and the Boltons reaffirmed their commitment to giving the visitors to Roatan excellent service and parted with an anticipation of more good things to come next season in which the Crown Princess will be calling to Roatan on a weekly basis out of Galveston, Texas.
+At the conclusion of the day’s events, both the ship’s officers, the Galindos and the Boltons reaffirmed their commitment — giving Roatan visitors excellent service.
+They parted with anticipation of more good things to come next season in which the Crown Princess will be calling to Roatan on a weekly basis out of Galveston, Texas.

 The C.R.U.I.S.E.
 (Courtesy, Respect, Unfailing in Service and Excellence) program is the longest running customer service program in the cruise industry.
 Awards are given to the tours that receive consistently high ratings, positive passenger comments and noted as an excellent value.